folutade/KnowThatYouAnointed/content/posts/the-party.md

   I know propaganda work for them, and **fuck whoever that's close to them**
   The niggas that coon, the niggas that bein' groomed, **slide on both of them***

-* Someone is typically "disqualified" from an activity or competition when they are exposed for lying, cheating or behaving in a way that is illegal or unethical.
-In the context of “Watch the Party Die”, Kendrick could be saying that rappers like Drake should be disqualified from the “rap game” or more specifically from the competition of being considered the greatest rapper.
+* Someone is typically "disqualified" from an activity or competition when they are exposed for lying, cheating, or behaving in a way that is illegal or unethical.
+Within the context of “Watch the Party Die,” Kendrick could be saying that rappers like Drake should be disqualified from the “rap game” or, more specifically, from the competition of being considered the greatest rapper.

-* At the same time, based on the violent language throughout “Watch the Party Die”, Kendrick might also be claiming that the hosts and attendees of “the party” should be disqualified from the most basic activity of living life.
+* At the same time, based on the violent language throughout “Watch the Party Die,” Kendrick might also be claiming that the hosts and attendees of “the party” should be disqualified from the most basic activity of living life.

 {{< / details >}}